Sydney-Informatics-Hub/aigis/README.md

 `aigis` is a comprehensive toolkit for aerial and satellite imagery acquisition, processing, annotation, and analysis using artificial intelligence.
 This repository contains three main components:

-1. **aigis annotate:** Tools for annotating aerial imagery data.
+1. **annotate:** Tools for annotating aerial imagery data.
-2. **aigis convert:** Utilities for converting aerial imagery data to various formats, including COCO, GeoJSON, etc.
+2. **convert:** Utilities for converting aerial imagery data to various formats, including COCO, GeoJSON, etc.
-3. **aigis segment:** Scripts and notebooks for segmenting aerial imagery using deep learning models.
+3. **segment:** Scripts and notebooks for segmenting aerial imagery using deep learning models.

 ## Installation